 ISBN, date of previous edition(s)

-Provide International Standard Book Number(s) (ISBN) and date(s) for previous edition(s) to facilitate searching.
+Provide the International Standard Book Number(s) (ISBN) and date(s) for any previous edition.

 Is this a reprint?

 If there are no changes in content or format, a book is considered to be a reprint and the previous catalogue record is reissued.

 Is this a translation?